People are at the heart of any business. Without them companies simply couldn’t operate.

 Workplace Training and Development Commission

-Launching in the Autumn, this UK-wide, policy-led Commission will create a strategy to make the skills system work better for business.
+This UK-wide, policy-led Commission will create a strategy to make the skills system work better for business.
 It will focus on:

 Commissioners will be high profile, influential thinkers and leaders in their field and in the skills arena.